-The lifetime and performance of a belt can be significantly extended through simple maintenance and preventative care.
+The belt lifetime and performance can be significantly extended through simple maintenance and preventative care.
 In today’s blog I will discuss how you can best lengthen productivity through easy upkeep, alteration and repair.

 - Belts should preferably be stored in their original packaging